Dre Campbell Farm

 Peppermint is one of the best mosquito-repellent plants.
 It also repels bed bugs, ants, flies, mice, earwigs, and roaches.

-However, the peppermint plant tends to grow aggressively, so the best bet is to plant it in a container.
+However, the peppermint plant grows aggressively, so the best bet is to plant it in a container.
+Growing it in a container will keep it where you want it and make moving it to a different location easier.

 Purchase mint seeds online.